NL-BioImaging/biomero/resources/tutorials/tutorial_local_slurm.md

 # General/default settings for processing jobs.
 # Note: NOT YET IMPLEMENTED
 # Note: If you need to change it for a specific case only,
-# you should change the job script instead, either in Omero or Slurm
+# you should change the job script instead, either in OMERO or Slurm

 [MODELS]